Program Pages

 Classroom/Internship Site

-Classroom buildings are not generally wheelchair-accessible.
-Materials can be provided in alternate formats (large print, computer disk, audio cassette) with advance notice.
-Accommodations such as extended time on tests, separate examination facilities, modified assignments and deadlines, and advance syllabi are usually available.
-Lectures can usually be tape recorded.
+The Fundacion Ortega-Marañón in Toledo and classroom buildings are not wheelchair-accessible.
+Materials can be provided in alternate formats (large print, accessible PDF, computer disk) with advance notice.
+Accommodations such as extended time on tests, separate examination spaces, modified assignments and deadlines, and advance syllabi are usually available.
+Lectures can usually be recorded.

 Service dogs are not allowed in classrooms and no Braille signage is in place.
-For students using sign language interpreters, the on-site staff will look into providing these services if needed for the program.
-Induction loops are not available and captioned videos can rarely be obtained.
+If you require the use of a sign language interpreters, the on-site staff will look into providing these services if needed for the program.
+Induction loops are not available and captioned videos can rarely be obtained unless automated via a built-in online provider.

 Housing and Food Services

-The residence halls are not wheelchair-accessible.
-No TTY’s or visual alert systems are available in sponsored housing.
+The dormitory is not wheelchair-accessible.
+No TTY’s are available, but the dormitory does have a visual alert system in select rooms.
 Kitchen facilities are not available for personal use, but refrigeration is available.
-Service dogs are not allowed in residence halls.
-The residence cannot accommodate special dietary needs.
+Service dogs are not allowed in the Fundación or dormitory.

 Transportation